fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 In this state the machine changes its behavior only if it gets refilled.

 result:

 {% highlight bash %}
 $ java MenuTestDrive

 {% endhighlight %}

+## State Extension

+It is easy to extend the Gumball machine with a winner state that will release two gumballs 1 out of 10 times when the crank is turned.